 It’s easy to pass breathing exercises off as ineffective.
 At best they’re seen as secondary additions to more effective methods.
 Yet there are many benefits of conscious breathing.

-Properly understood and practiced, breathing exercises can act as a genuinely effective means of alleviating stress and improving health.
+Properly understood and practiced, breathing exercises can act as a genuinely effective means of reducing stress and improving health.
 In this article, I want to outline some foundational practices alongside the benefits of doing breathing exercises.

 We should, ideally, breathe so that our belly expands.
 Bad breathing is often a result of the tension that we carry about in our abdomen.

 Our nervous system, with its typical fight-or-flight response, is dealing with modern threatening situations – criticism, reprisals, social embarrassment – as it would a real threat in the jungle: by tensing up!

 You can observe the natural flexibility of the muscles in your stomach and chest by taking a breath, holding it, and gently pushing the air into your abdomen so that it bulges.